AmrAshraf/AndroShield/README.md

 - Android Studio Emulator X86 Oreo version

 ## Installation Steps
-[Installation steps](https://github.com/AmrAshraf/AndroShield/tree/AndroShieldWebApp/Installation%20Instructions) make it easier to deal with this project.
+Check [Installation steps](installation_instructions.md) for how to use the project.
 We are trying to make these steps compatible with different versions of development environment.

 ## Contributors
 - Amr Amin